microsoft/rest-api-fuzz-testing/docs/cli-reference.md

 The `service restart` command restarts the API service and the orchestrator.
 If there is a new version of RAFT available, it will be automatically be downloaded and installed.
+Also any changes that are made to the keyvault secrets will require a service restart in order for the service to start using the new secrets.

 ##### Usage